 This standard came into existence in 2018.
 But before it was drafted and adopted, OHSAS 18001 was in use.

-In developing the ISO 45001:2018, great consideration was given to OSHAS 18001, International labour organization ILO-OSH guidelines, and international labour standards and conventions-(ILS).
+In developing the ISO 45001:2018, great consideration was given to OSHAS 18001, the International labour organization ILO-OSH guidelines, and International Labour Standards and Conventions-(ILS).

-The standard is a process-based, unlike what we have in OHSAS 18001, which is a procedure based.
-And it considers both risk and opportunities, unlike OHSAS that considers only the risk.
+The standard is process-based, unlike what we have in OHSAS 18001, which is procedure based.
+And it considers both risk and opportunities, unlike OHSAS which considers only the risk.

-Every day, in our workplaces, workers lose their lives due to incidences and illnesses with links work activities.
+Every day, in our workplaces, workers lose their lives due to incidences and illnesses linked to work activities.
 These are preventable deaths if the necessary precautions and measures are in place.

-ISO 45001:2018 aims to help organizations to put the measures in place and prevent these fatalities.
+ISO 45001:2018 aims to help organizations put the measures in place and prevent these fatalities.

 However, the benefit of ISO 45001:2018 is endless but an organization has to implement it correctly for it to work for them.

-Correct implementation of this standard will help an organization to provide a healthy and safer workplace for their workers.
+Correct implementation of this standard will help an organization to provide a healthy and safer workplace for its workers.
 And for other people who may be affected by their activities.

 And it helps prevent deaths and work-related illnesses and diseases and it will continually improve the organization’s occupational health and safety performance.

 All these benefits can put the organization’s reputation in good light as a safe place to work, with other associated benefits of reduction in insurance cost and increase in staff morale thereby making the company fulfil its set occupational health and safety Objectives.

 Any health and safety professional that wants to excel greatly must-have knowledge of these three ISO management system standards.

 Not enough to know the standards, you need the skills to implement them and to make you competent.

 The knowledge can help you to progress in the profession of management system auditing depending on any of the schemes you want which could be on ISO 9001:2015, ISO 14001:2015 or ISO 45001:2018.